Is your cat destructive, loud, aggressive, overweight or just plain lazy? Try an interactive cat toy to keep your cat active and prevent boredom.

 Take a peek at some of the best types of mentally stimulating toys for cats for solo playtime.

-Automatic laser cat toys for active cats are a good option for both physical and mental stimulation.
+Automatic cat toys for active cats are a good option for both physical and mental stimulation.
 Most automatic cat toys are meant for short-term entertainment and will have an auto shut-off feature to prevent over-stimulation.
-Our favourite automatic laser toy is the PetSafe FroliCat Bolt Automatic Laser.
+Our favourite automatic laser toy is the Petstages Wiggle Worm.

-This toy will have your cat running, jumping, and pouncing, encouraging short bursts of very high energy.
+This toy will have your cat pouncing and grappling, encouraging short bursts of very high energy.
 Position this toy in an open area, and turn it on.
-The laser will move sporadically around the room to encourage your cat to hunt down the erratic red dot.
+The worm will wiggle and squirm, making your cat think their new prey is alive!

 Hanging Cat Toys